This article will explain how to:

 Appointing and removing management board members is regulated by the Commercial Code § 184.
 In general, selecting and removing board members is done by the shareholders' decision.

 For this, the existing management board member will need to file a petition to the Company Registration portal.
-The petition and accompanying documents must be digitally signed by all related persons (new management board member and shareholders).
-For most e-residents, the shareholder and the existing management board member is the same person and the petition and accompanying documentation is very simple.
+The petition and accompanying documents must be digitally signed by all related persons (new management board members and shareholders).
+For most e-residents, the shareholder and the existing management board member are the same person and the petition and accompanying documentation is very simple.

 To the petition, you will need to add minutes of the general meeting or the decision of shareholders.
-RIK has uploaded some templates with English translation to make this process easier for you.
+RIK has uploaded some templates with English translations to make this process easier for you.

-State fee for amendment of the entry in the amount of 18 euros needs to be paid.
+A state fee for amendment of the entry in the amount of 25 euros needs to be paid.

 Adding a shareholder